ttocsneb/mbon/readme.md

 ### Parsing

-You can parse binary data using the [Parser] struct.
+You can parse binary data using the [parser::Parser][Parser] struct.
 You can parse Value's directly, but it is recommended to use serde to parse data.

 [Parser]: https://docs.rs/mbon/latest/mbon/parser/struct.Parser.html